CZ-NIC/fred-docs/AdminManual/Configuration.rst

 Some parts of the Registry behaviour can be configured by modifying or adding values in certain database tables.

+..
+Important:: **If you reconfigure the system using database tables, remember to examine changes in the database component before upgrading the FRED!**

+   Sometimes we need to edit the database configuration for ourselves and these changes are added to a database upgrade script, which would overwrite your settings.
+   Therefore you should either **backup** your current database tables to recover your settings after the upgrade, **or adapt** the upgrade script directly, so that you don't lose your settings.

+.. contents:: Section TOC
+   :local:
+   :backlinks: none

 .. _config-dbparams:

 Life cycle parameters